Knowing-Nature/kn-website/content/episode/22/making-the-most-of-ponds/index.md

   * Coarse or large gravel on the bottom will not have the sticky effect of soil-like substrates

 ### Fencing
-**[In the UK there is no requirement to fence off a pond](https://www.hse.gov.uk/myth/myth-busting/2014/case333-managing-agent-says-garden-pond-to-be-fenced-in.htm).
+[In the UK there is no requirement to fence off a pond](https://www.hse.gov.uk/myth/myth-busting/2014/case333-managing-agent-says-garden-pond-to-be-fenced-in.htm).
 Check your local regulations.
   * Fencing can produce its own hazards
     * Standing on railing could mean kids fall from a higher height
     * Fences can prevent help from reaching someone who has fallen in or prevent them from easily getting out
     * Can create false sense of security (Sitting on fence is riskier than sitting on the deck)

-  * Mesh coverings/grates
+### Mesh coverings/grates
+  * Makes using pond more difficult, so you will be less likely to actually use it at all
   * Can produce own hazards
     * Falling onto the grate could cause injury
     * Damaged grating or mesh could become risk for trapping feet/fingers
     * False sense of security, encouraging riskier behaviour such as walking on the grating
-    * Makes using pond more difficult, so you will be less likely to actually use it at all

 ### Diseases
 Infections can occur from contact with untreated water as in a wildlife pond.
 Practice good hygiene and risk is extremely low.